5 Steps to Conquer Your Fear of Decorating

-True confession – my biggest fear to this very day is “What if other people don’t like it?”.
+True confession – even though I have confidence it my decorating abilities, the first thought in my head is often “What if other people don’t like it?”.
 Or worse yet, what if I don’t like it?
 What if I have to spend more money and time making it right?
-Fear of decorating is basically just fear of making a mistake!
-Even though I still struggle with those fears occasionally, I’ve been able to overcome the worst of them by remembering these practical tips for decorating.

 START SMALL